 The hospital devotes its full attention and time to all its patients, whether they have corona or not.
 Regular medical care is certainly not at risk at the moment.
-The hospital can handle a large amount of corona-related admissions while the care of other patients continues as usual.
-If we can no longer admit other patients because we have a lot of corona patients in our hospital, we have agreements with the other islands in our vicinity.
+The hospital can handle a large amount of corona-related admissions while the care of other patients continues as much as posible.
+If we can no longer admit other patients because we have a lot of corona patients in our hospital, we have agreements with the other islands and countries in our vicinity.
 In addition, we strive to enforce measures within society in order to reduce the number of infections, i.e. the number of sick people.

 What is the best way to air my work area?
 I am concerned that the air conditioner could spread the virus.